 Lachenalia vanzyliae (W.F.Barker) G.D.Duncan & T.J.Edwards. was elevated to species level from Lachenalia aloides var. vanzyliae W.F.Barker by Graham Duncan in his book in 2012.
 It has one or two variable leaves, sometimes unmarked, but often marked purplish-brown on the upper surface.
 Outer flowers are pale blue to white with green or yellow-green gibbosities.
 The inner segments are yellow-green with white margins.
 Note from Don Journet: "It certainly causes visitors to comment at the unusual colour combinations.
 If it is not repotted and fed every few years I find the plants become crowded and stunted and produce small flower spikes.
-Flowering times for me have been in the range from the fourth week in August to first week in November (southern hemisphere)."
+Flowering times for me have been in the range from the fourth week in August to the first week in November (southern hemisphere)."
 Photos 1-2 were taken by Mary Sue Ittner.
 Photo 3 was taken by Colin Davis and photos 4-5 were taken by Nhu Nguyen.

 Lachenalia violacea Jacq. is distributed in the northwest Cape and Namaqualand where it is found in various habitats, but often in rocky places.
-It flowers late winter into spring (July to September).
-Growing from 10 to 35 cm high with variable leaves, the bell shaped flowers are on long pedicels, bluish green at the base with magenta or purple tips and exserted anthers.
-The first photo taken by Bob Rutemoeller of plants in Alan Horstmann's collection and the next two photos by Bob Rutemoeller and Mary Sue Ittner taken early morning near Middlepos in the Roggeveld in September 2006.
+It flowers from late winter into spring (July to September).
+Growing from 10 to 35 cm high with variable leaves, the bell-shaped flowers are on long pedicels, bluish green at the base with magenta or purple tips and exserted anthers.
+The first photo was taken by Bob Rutemoeller of plants in Alan Horstmann's collection and the next two photos by Bob Rutemoeller and Mary Sue Ittner taken early morning near Middlepos in the Roggeveld in September 2006.
 Photos 4-5 were taken by Cameron McMaster in the Roggeveld September 2011.
 The last photo was taken by Cameron McMaster in the Nieuwoudtville Reserve in the Bokkeveld Plateau.

 Lachenalia viridiflora W. F. Barker is found on granite outcrops in the Southwest Cape.
 This species flowers relatively early in the season (May to July).
 Growing from 8 to 20 cm high, it has two lanceolate leaves and turquoise shortly pedicellate urn-shaped flowers with anthers included.
 Compared with other species the color is remarkably uniform over the entire flower with just the tips of both inner and outer segments being markedly darker.
 The first photo by Digby Boswell and the second from Rod Saunders.
 The third and fourth were taken by Susan Hayek at Telos Rare Bulbs Nursery owned by Diana Chapman.
 This Lachenalia is interesting to photograph because on the camera the turquoise color virtually glows.
 The final photograph by Pamela Slate shows bulblet formation on a leaf cutting.

-Lachenalia whitehillensis W.F.Barker occurs along river beds in sand, in sand on adjacent rocky outcrops from the Roggeveld to the Little Karoo.
+Lachenalia whitehillensis W.F.Barker occurs along river beds in sand on adjacent rocky outcrops from the Roggeveld to the Little Karoo.
 Plants grow from 15 to 36 cm high with narrowly lanceolate leaves (1-2) with distinctive maroon bands at the base and nodding, bell-shaped, fragrant pedicellated creamy white tingled with blue or pink flowers.
 Anthers and filaments are exposed.
-This uncommon species flowers in September to October.
+This uncommon species flowers from September to October.
 Photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Lachenalia xerophila Schltr. ex G.D.Duncan is found in deep red gravelly sand in the Northern Cape (Richtersveld, Namaqualand and western Bushmanland).
 Growing from 10 to 37 cm, it has 1-2 lanceolate flat to slightly undulate and crisped leaves and oblong-campanulate faintly scented white to light mauve flowers with dark brown or mauve gibbosities and well exserted stamens.
-It flowers August to September; flowers are pollinated by honey bees.
+It flowers from August to September; flowers are pollinated by honey bees.
 Photos from Alan Horstmann.

 Lachenalia youngii Baker is found in coastal areas in the southeast Cape.
 Growing from 7 to 30 cm high, it has two narrowly lanceolate leaves and bell-shaped flowers on long pedicels that are pale blue and pink with darker purplish pink markings.
 It flowers July-November.
 Photos from Cameron McMaster.

-Lachenalia zeyheri Baker grows in marshes and seeps in the Northwest Cape and flowers September to October.
-Growing from 6 to 20 cm high, it has bell shaped shortly pedicellate white flowers with reddish brown or green markings.
+Lachenalia zeyheri Baker grows in marshes and seeps in the Northwest Cape and flowers from September to October.
+Growing from 6 to 20 cm high, it has bell-shaped shortly pedicellate white flowers with reddish brown or green markings.
 Anthers are included.
 The first two photos by Alan Horstmann and Mary Sue Ittner.
 The last two were taken in habitat near Blinkbergpas in the Western Cape by Andrew Harvie.